val-town/val-town-blog/src/content/blog/search-notes.md

 There are code-specific tools that exist, but most of them are closed-source: GitHub's search is excellent, but is obviously the work of a dedicated team with a real time budget.

 - Sourcegraph's maintained fork of [Zoekt](https://github.com/google/zoekt) is pretty cool, but is pretty fearfully niche and would be a big, new infrastructure commitment.
-- [Elasticsearch](https://github.com/elastic/elasticsearch) might be the eventual, unavoidable solution to this problem.
-It doesn't have code-specific handling, but can be tuned in nearly infinite ways.
+- [Elasticsearch](https://github.com/elastic/elasticsearch) might be the eventual,
+  unavoidable solution to this problem.
+It doesn't have code-specific handling, but can be customized in nearly infinite ways.
 We're not excited to start learning about Java memory tuning and to introduce the first persistent disk storage to our application, as well as an additional source of truth for our data.
+Possibly we could use Elasticsearch [Cloud](https://www.elastic.co/cloud) to avoid the maintenance overhead.
 - [Meilisearch](https://github.com/meilisearch/meilisearch) seems like a promising ES alternative with the shininess of ✨Rust✨, but they [seem to emphasize latency over scalability](https://blog.meilisearch.com/meilisearch-vs-elasticsearch/), and we're not sure if the infrastructure commitment would be any lower.
 - [ParadeDB](https://www.paradedb.com/) promises to be like Elasticsearch but "just Postgres," which is very appealing, but we [can't use their extension in Render yet](https://docs.render.com/postgresql-extensions).